Ron-Ash/DockerCourse/README.md

 ### Volumes

 Volume creates a specialised location outside of a container Unique File System (will be removed when container is removed), hence maintaining it across container removals/re-deploys.
 These can be attached to any contaienr, with the container seeing it as a normal file path.
+This can be done:

+- In Dockerfile, `VOLUME <path>` is used to setup a new volume location and assing it to the specified `<path>` directory in the container (all files within `<path>` will outlive the container, and require manual deletion).

+- By adding `-v <name>:<path>` within the `docker container run` command allows the addition of a named-volume (use friendly-name for ease of use).

+- By using the `docker volume create` command allows the specifying of volume drivers.

 ### Bind Mount

-Bind Mount links the container path to the host machine's path, with the container seeing it as a normal file path.
+Bind Mount links the container path to the host machine's path, with the container seeing it as a normal file path (two locations pointing at the same file(s)).
+Host files overwrite any in container.

+This can only be done at the `docker container run` command (no in Dockerfile) using the absolute path of host instead of the name `-v <host-path>:<container-path>`

 "Containerize Jekyll".
 Follow the requirments and instructions for https://jekyllrb.com/ so that a jekyll website can be entered as a bind mount (file/directory on host machine is mounted into a container).